-g.
-Mechanical exhaust is required and recirculation is prohibited. - h.
-For nail salons, the required exhaust shall include ventilation tables or other systems that capture the contaminants and odors at their source and are capable of exhausting a minimum of 50 cfm/ft2 per station. i.
-For R-2 buildings less than 125 feet in height, outdoor ventilation air provided by mechanical means serving dwelling units designed to exceed 100 cfm per dwelling - unit, whether intermittent or continuous, shall be required.
-For buildings 125 feet and greater, outdoor ventilation air shall be provided by mechanical means when the sum of the exhaust designed to exceed 75 cfm, whether continuous or intermittent, per dwelling unit.
-Manually operated openable exterior wall openings shall not be used to provide outside ventilation air except where calculations are submitted showing that such openings are located at or below the lowest calculated neutral pressure plane (calculated at the winter outdoor design temperature, and taking into account a composite mass flow air balance of the building including all mechanical - During unoccupied hours the ventilation rate and exhaust rates may be reduced to 0.5 cfm/ft. - j.
-During unoccupied hours the ventilation rate and exhaust rates may be reduced to 0.5 cmm t.
+h.
+For nail salons, the required exhaust shall include ventilation air provided by mechanical means serving dwelling units designed to exceed 100 cfm per dwelling unit, whether intermittent or continuous, hall be required For buildings 125 feet and greater, outdoor ventilation air shall be provided by mechanical means when the sum of the exhaust designed to exceed 75 cfm, whether continuous or intermittent, per dwelling unit.
+Manually operated openable exterior wall openings shall not be used to systems).

+j.
+During unoccupied hours the ventilation rate and exhaust rates may be reduced to 0.5 cfm/ft2.

 k.
-When an educational science laboratory is occupied and hoods are not in use and hazardous materials are not present, then ventilation rates shall be consistent with actual use of the space, but not less than 0.5 cfm/ft. - 1.
+When an educational science laboratory is occupied and hoods are not in use and hazardous materials are not present, then ventilation rates shall be consistent with actual use of the space, but not less than 0.5 cfm ft2.

+l.
 See Section 502.6 for additional requirements.